-Part A (20 Marks)

-5 questions (1 question from each unit) of 4 marks each (Compulsoryquestions)
+Part A (20 Marks) 5 questions (1 question from each unit) of 4 marks each (Compulsory questions)

-Part B (40 Marks)
+Part B (50 Marks)

-5 questions (1 question from each unit with internal choice) each question carries 8 marks.
+5 questions (1 question from each unit with internal choice) each question carries 10 marks.

-For practical subjects, 60 marks shall be awarded based on the performance in the End Semester Examinations.
-40 marks shall be awarded in internal evaluation out of which 20 marks shall be for day to day evaluation and 20 marks shall be for internal examination.

-There shall be seminar presentation each during of I semester as well as II semester.
+- 6.4.
+For practical courses, 70 marks shall be awarded based on the performance in the End Semester Examinations.
+30 marks shall be awarded for day to day performance in the practicals as internal marks. - 6.5.
+Laboratory end examination for M. Tech. courses for 70 marks must be conducted with two Examiners, one of them being the Laboratory Course Teacher and the second examiner shall be external examiner.
+External Examiner shall be appointed by the Controller of Examinations from other institutions or industry. - 6.6.
+There shall be seminar presentation during I semester as well as II semester.
 For seminar, a student under the supervision of a faculty member, shall collect the literature on a topic and critically review the literature and submit it to the department in a report form and shall make an oral presentation before the Departmental Academic Committee consisting of Head of the Department, Supervisor and two other senior faculty members of the department.
-For each Seminar there will be only internal evaluation of 50 marks.
-A candidate has to secure a minimum of 50% of marks to be declared successful.
+For each Seminar there will only be internal evaluation for 50 marks.
+A candidate has to secure for each seminar a minimum of 50% of maximum marks to be declared successful.
+If he fails to secure minimum marks, he has to reappear during the supplementary examinations.

+- 6.8.
 There shall be a Comprehensive Viva-Voce in III Semester.
-The Comprehensive Viva-Voce will be conducted by a Committee consisting of Head of the Department and two Senior Faculty members of the Department.
-The Comprehensive Viva-Voce is intended to assess the students' understanding of various subjects he has studied during the M. Tech. course of study.
+The Comprehensive Viva-Voce is intended to assess the student's understanding of various Courses during the M.Tech course of study.
+The Viva-Voce will be conducted by a Committee consisting of Head of the Department, two Senior Faculty members of the Department.
 The Comprehensive Viva-Voce is evaluated for 100 marks by the Committee.
 There are no internal marks for the Comprehensive Viva-Voce.
-A candidate has to secure a minimum of 50% of marks to be declared successful.

-A candidate shall be deemed to have secured the minimum academic requirement in a subject if he secures a minimum of 40% marks in the End semester Examination and a minimum aggregate of 50% of the total marks in the End Semester Examination and Internal Evaluation taken together.

-In case the candidate does not secure the minimum academic requirement in any subject (as specified in 5.5) he has to reappear for the End semester Examination in that subject.
-A candidate shall be given one chance to re-register for each subject provided the internal marks secured by a candidate are less than 50% and so has failed in the end examination.
-In such a case, the candidate must re-register for the subject(s) and secure the required minimum attendance.
-The candidate's attendance in the re-registered subject(s) shall be calculated separately to decide upon his eligibility for writing the end examination in those subject(s).
-In the event of the student taking another chance, his internal marks and end examination marks obtained in the previous attempt stand cancelled.

-In case the candidate secures less than the required attendance in any subject, he shall not be permitted to write the End Examination in that subject.
-He shall re-register the subject when next offered.
+A candidate has to secure a minimum of 50% of marks to be declared successful. - 6.9.
+A candidate shall be deemed to have secured the minimum academic requirement in a course if he secures a minimum of 40% marks in the End semester Examination and a minimum aggregate of 50% of the total marks in the End Semester Examination and Internal Evaluation taken together. - 6.10.
+In case the candidate does not secure the minimum academic requirement in any course (as specified in 6.9) he has to reappear for the Semester End Examination in that course. - 6.11.
+A candidate shall be given one chance to re-register for the Courses if the internal marks secured by a candidate are less than 50% and has failed in the end examination.
+In such a case, the candidate must re-register for the Course(s) and secure the required minimum attendance.
+The candidate's attendance in the re-registered Course(s) shall be calculated separately to decide upon his eligibility for writing the end examination in those Courses(s).
+In the event of the student taking another chance, his internal marks and end examination marks obtained in the previous attempt stand cancelled. - 6.12.
+In case the candidate secures less than the required attendance in any course, he shall not be permitted to write the End Examination in that course.
+He shall re-register the course when next offered.